glerner/phpunit-testing/docs/tools/PHPCS-PHPCBF-Guide.md

 ### PHPCBF (PHP Code Beautifier and Fixer)

-PHPCBF automatically fixes many of the issues detected by PHPCS:
+PHPCBF automatically fixes many of the issues detected by PHPCS, so often will run it before PHPCS:

 ```bash
 # Basic usage